rule

 Text 13

-Inside saw the man of learning the Lord of the Sâtvatas together with His wife who fanned Him with a yak-tail fan with a golden handle.
-She on her turn was at every moment supported by a thousand maidservants equal to her in personal qualities, beauty, youth and fine dress.
+Inside, the man of learning saw the Lord of the Sâtvatas together with His wife who fanned Him with a yak-tail fan with a golden handle.
+She in her turn was every instant supported by a thousand maidservants equal to her in personal qualities, beauty, youth and fine dress.

 Text 14